paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-106-community-services-block-grant-program.md

 **(b) Allotments and distribution of funds**

-(1) **Not to exceed $6,000,000 in appropriations** — Of the amount appropriated for a fiscal year to carry out this section (but not to exceed $6,000,000), the Secretary shall distribute funds for grants under subsection (a) of this section as follows:
+(1) **Not to exceed $6,000,000 in appropriations** — Of the amount appropriated for a fiscal year to carry out this section (but not to exceed $6,000,000), the Secretary shall distribute funds for grants under subsection (a) as follows:

   (A) *Allotments* — From a portion equal to 60 percent of such amount (but not to exceed $3,600,000), the Secretary shall allot for grants to eligible agencies for statewide programs in each State the amount that bears the same ratio to such portion as the low-income and unemployed population of such State bears to the low-income and unemployed population of all the States.